andytyuan2/andytyuan2/README.md

 an honours double major in accounting and applied statistics.
 I enjoy using languages such as Python and SQL, and I am currently learning R and C++ too.

-I hope to have a lasting careeer in quant finance and am currently working towards building relevant skills.
+I hope to have a lasting career in quant finance and am currently working towards building relevant skills.